Providing Lien Assistance

 How Liens Affect Your Assets

 Tax liens impact your finances in a number of ways.
-The lien will show on your credit report which can adversely affect your ability to get approved for loans and credit.
+The tax lien will show on your credit report which can adversely affect your ability to get approved for loans and credit.
 It can make it more difficult to refinance your home.
 Sometimes your financial institution may cancel your line of credit.
-A lien can also complicate your ability to sell your home, property, business, or other assets.
+A tax lien can also complicate your ability to sell your home, property, business, or other assets.
 In addition, a bankruptcy may not wipe out your tax debt or liens, meaning you could still have the tax bill hanging over your head and the liens affecting your assets.

 How Does the IRS Place a Lien on Your Assets?